SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

 1. Save the file.
 1. Restart the *SLAnalytics.exe* process on the leader.

-## Step 5: Adding your own rules to the incident tracking engine: alarm properties
+## Step 5: Add your own rules to the incident tracking engine

 The setup contained in the catalog package creates a *Nodes* and an *Amplifiers* view.
 This is inspired by EPM setups where a node  sends out a signal to a group of amplifiers which in turn amplify and forward the signal to households.

 The goal of this section is to automatically group alarms on amplifiers under the same node.

 In the current setup, we have 3 nodes.
 We assume that *Incident Tracking Tutorial - TELESTE_NODE_x* (x is 1,2 or 3) sends a signal to the amplifiers with name ending on *Nodex*.
 So, for example, *Incident Tracking Tutorial - TELESTE_NODE_1* sends a signal to

 *Incident Tracking Tutorial - Amplifier1_Node1*,